jll63/refraction-article/README.md

 }
 ```

-The `virtual` template acts simply as a marker: it indicates which parameters
+The `virtual` template is a marker: it indicates which parameters should be
-should be taken into account (i.e. passed to `resolve`) when picking the
+taken into account (i.e. passed to `resolve`) when picking the appropriate
-appropriate specialization of `times`.
-Note that only `a` is passed to the
+specialization of `times`.
+Note that only `a` is passed to the `resolve`
-`resolve` function - that is because the first parameter uses the `virtual!`
+function - that is because the first parameter uses the `virtual!`  marker and
-marker and the second does not.
+the second does not.

 Bear in mind, though, that `dispatcher` is not allowed to use the type of the
 parameters directly.
 Inside the `openmethods` module, there is no `Matrix`